Updated: Jul 31

 It’s common for people to think, “I worked out, so I earned a cookie.”
 In theory, this train of thought should work.
 But in reality, a lot of us are pretty bad at estimating calories, both burned and consumed.

 A light, half-hour jog will burn around 300 calories.
 But 300 calories worth of “junk food” isn’t a whole lot.
-A Jimmy John’s chocolate chunk cookie is over 400 calories alone.
+Some fast food places offer chocolate chip cookies that are over 400 calories alone.
 And a single slice of pepperoni pizza can run you roughly 300 calories, depending on crust type.
 This isn’t a reason to not exercise, though – exercise is great for your brain and body.
 Just make sure your mindset is set on overall health as a lifestyle – not just exercising as a way to “earn” unhealthy food.

 RELATED: How Walking Helps Your Brain